Written By: Devin Golden

 Mesothelioma Survival Rate

-Mesothelioma survival rate is the percentage of people with mesothelioma who survive for a specified amount of time.
-The survival rates for mesothelioma help doctors provide a prognosis to patients and allow patients to make preparations based on their diagnosis.
+Mesothelioma survival rate is approximately 50% for one year of survival and 12% for five years.
+The survival rate is the percentage of people with mesothelioma who survive for a specified amount of time.
 The survival rates for mesothelioma are improving due to new treatments.

 Dr. Hassan Khalil